-If you have questions or concerns about an OAA member's professional conduct, we would encourage you to contact the Office of the Registrar at the OAA.
-In many instances, OAA staff can help address whether submitting a formal complaint is the most appropriate forum to address your concerns.
+If you have questions or concerns about an OAA member's professional conduct, you should contact the Office of the Registrar at the Association.
+In many instances, OAA staff can help address whether submitting a formal complaint is the most appropriate path forward for your concerns.

-If you have questions or concerns about an OAA member's conduct, normally the first step is to talk to the member.
-If you are unable to resolve the issue, and believe there is a professional conduct or competency concern, please check the OAA Directory to ensure the Architect, Licensed Technologist OAA, or architectural practice is registered with the OAA.
-If the party in question does not appear in the directory, please contact the Office of the Registrar to let us know that someone is misrepresenting themselves as an Architect or Licensed Technologist OAA.
+If you have questions about an OAA member's conduct, normally the first step is to talk to the member.
+If you are unable to resolve the issue, and believe there is a professional conduct or competency concern, check the OAA Directory to ensure the Architect, Licensed Technologist, or architectural practice is registered with the OAA.
+If the party in question does not appear in the directory, contact the Office of the Registrar to inform staff someone is misrepresenting themselves as an Architect or Licensed Technologist.

-If the person is not a member or the entity does not have a Certificate of Practice, the OAA cannot investigate the matter.
-However, through the Office of the Registrar, other actions may be taken to ensure that no person or entity misrepresents their qualifications or ability to offer professional services to the public.
+If the person is not a member or the entity does not have a certificate of practice, the OAA cannot investigate the matter.
+However, through the Office of the Registrar, other actions may be taken to ensure no person or entity misrepresents their qualifications or ability to offer professional services to the public.